Try These Japanese Diet Secrets to Reduce Inflammation

 Breaking it Down

 A Japanese diet that works to reduce inflammation and relieve your back pain consists of eating vegetables, fish, and rice as its main staples.
-Here’s a primer:
+Here are some basic tenets of the Japanese diet:

 - Rice, Rice Baby.
 The Japanese enjoy a bowl of rice at every meal.
-Cooked white rice, a carbohydrate, is a great source of protein both low in calories and fat.
-Choosing brown rice gives you more protein and a dose of healthy fiber.
+Cooked white rice, a carbohydrate, is a great source of protein that is both low in calories and fat.
+In addition, choosing brown rice can provide more protein and a dose of healthy fiber.

 - Something Fishy.
 On average, the Japanese eat a half-pound of fish each day.
 Add tuna, salmon, and shrimp for a boost in omega–3 fatty acids, and vitamins A and D.

 - Soy What.
-While many self-professed carnivores turn their nose up at tofu, this soy-based product packs a low-calorie, high-protein punch—5.8 grams per slice.
+While many self-professed carnivores turn their nose up at tofu, this soy-based product packs a low-calorie, high-protein punch—6.9 grams of protein per 3-ounce slice.

 - Fewer Red Meats.
-Japanese diets are so fish-heavy leaving little room for other meats.
-Red meat contains saturated fat that can clog your arteries and inflame spinal osteoarthritis.
-It’s best if avoided all together if you have back pain.
+Japanese diets are so fish-heavy, which leaves little room for other meats.
+Red meat contains saturated fat that can clog your arteries and increase conditions such as spinal pain.
+Therefore, if you have back pain, it’s best to avoid red meat completely in your diet.

 - Get Your Veg On.
-Research by the U.S. Department of Agriculture showed that 87% of Americans eat fewer that 2–1/2 cups of vegetables per day.
-Contrast that by the average Japanese diet of 5–7 servings and you’ll see that Americans have a long way to go.
-Land and sea vegetables—like seaweed—are eaten throughout the day at every meal.
+Research by the U.S. Department of Agriculture showed that 87% of Americans eat fewer than 2–1/2 cups of vegetables per day.
+When compared to the average Japanese diet of 5–7 servings of vegetables consumed each day, you’ll see that Americans have a long way to go.
+Land and sea vegetables—like seaweed—are eaten throughout the day at every meal on a Japanese diet.

 If that’s not enough for you, an eye-popping stat is that the Japanese eat 30 different foods per day!